Key Takeaways 🔑

 In Italy, appearance and impressions are extremely important.
 “Bella figura” (“beautiful figure”) is a significant concept in Italian culture.
 It emphasizes the importance of presenting oneself well -- dressing well and acting confidently and appropriately.
 Despite the innate sense of drama in everyday Italian life, Italians do not like to look foolish, so it may be seen as a more formal culture.

-In Spain, the culture and lifestyle is a bit more hedonistic.
-Fun and fiestas are the name of the game.
+In Spain, the culture and lifestyle are a bit more hedonistic.
+Fun and fiestas are the names of the game.
 During holidays and celebrations, Spaniards can be seen partying out in the streets until dawn.
-Parades, fireworks and even bullfights take place among the festivities.
+Parades, fireworks, and even bullfights take place during the festivities.

-While Italy was once considered the center of Western culture -- giving the world some of the best thinkers, artists and scientists -- its history as a country is still relatively new.
+While Italy was once considered the center of Western culture -- giving the world some of the best thinkers, artists, and scientists -- its history as a country is still relatively new.
 Spain, on the other hand, has a long and arduous past as a nation.
-Different parts of the country are so distinct, that regional identity tends to be stronger than national identity, evidenced most recently by the increasing enthusiasm and support for the secession of Catalonia (of which Barcelona is the capital) from Spain.
+Different parts of the country are so distinct that regional identity tends to be stronger than national identity, evidenced most recently by the increasing enthusiasm and support for the secession of Catalonia (of which Barcelona is the capital) and País Vasco (the Basque Country) from Spain.

-Which country you choose might come down to which one offers the best program for you – one that fits your focus of study, your interests and your goals for your study abroad experience.
-Those majoring in the arts, particularly art history, fashion or design, may find Italy has more to offer them.
-Spain is a top choice for those with a major, minor or strong interest in the Spanish language, as well as subjects like international business.
+Which country you choose might come down to which one offers the best program for you – one that fits your focus of study, your interests, and your goals for your study abroad experience.
+While it's hard to condense both of these multi-dimensional and exciting countries down, we've tried to simplify things to aid your decision-making process.